 It must be a portal with a federated ArcGIS Server site.

-- Create a map in an ArcGIS Pro project, and create the appropriate routes, event layers, and optionally, a redline layer.
+- Create a map in an ArcGIS Pro project, and add the appropriate routes, event layers, calibration points, centerline, and optionally, a redline layer.

 - To share a web feature layer, do one of the following: